guimcaballero/dawremi/README.md

 and add `dawremi` to your `build-dependencies` section in `Cargo.toml`.
 You can pass as many different folders as you want to `generate_sound_enums`.

+This is implemented very naively currently, so there's a high probability of it breaking if you do anything complex (Contributions are welcome!).
+Specifically, if you have two folders named the same, it'll fail to compile.

 For example, if you have a folder like the following:

 ```ignore